-Within the reporting period, there were 315 incidents connected to licensed premises within Aberdeen City recorded on the InnKeeper system.
-This is an increase from 93 the previous reporting year and again reflects the increase of trade during the period of reporting.
+Within the reporting period, there were 227 incidents connected to licensed premises within Aberdeen City recorded on the InnKeeper system.
+This is a decrease of 88 incidents from the previous reporting year.

 The information obtained may show a causal link between the operation of the premises and the incident.
 An incremental intervention process allows for issues to be addressed quickly and effectively at an early stage.
 This includes a low level 'interaction' which may involve a discussion between the Police and the premises management and/or licence holder.
 The level of engagement from within the Aberdeen City licensed trade is very good and in many instances, this approach reduces recurrence or escalation.